nakshatrasinghh/SMS-Spam-Detector-Heroku/README.md

 ![](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![](https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white)

-The explanation Notebook runs without downloading the datasets (Thanks to gdown).
-Just click, Learn and Explore 🔭🤗.
+The notebook runs without downloading the datasets (Thanks to gdown).
+Just click, Learn and Explore.

 If you forked this repository, you can link it to your heroku app afterwards 🔗.